Skip to content ↓

 Welcome to Year 4

-PE is on Monday (Athletics) and Friday (Football).
+PE is on Monday (Cricket) and Friday (Football).
 Children will need to wear their full PE kit to school.
 This consists of: House T-shirt, dark shorts and/or jogging bottoms, trainers and school jumper.

-Forest School will be on Mondays during Term 5.
+Forest School will be on Mondays during Term 6.
 Children will need old trainers or wellies in a named carrier bag as well as appropriate wet weather gear (waterproof coat and trousers).
+As we approach the warmer months, please ensure your child has a sun hat and cream if needed.
 We advise that Forest School kit remains in school for the duration of the term as we may take advantage of other opportunities for outdoor learning within our timetable.

 Homework Expectations: